agenteo/agenteo.github.com/source/_drafts/an-introduction-to-component-based-rails-architecture.md

 Notice `domain_logic` (a dependency of `public_ui` and `admin_ui`) is not in the `Gemfile` because it will be automatically resolved as a local dependency.
 For more details read [Gemfile hierarchy in Ruby on Rails component based architecture](http://teotti.com/gemfiles-hierarchy-in-ruby-on-rails-component-based-architecture/).

 ## Handling application change

+>> To have a project accelerate as development proceeds—rather than get weighed down by its own legacy—demands a design that is a pleasure to work with, inviting to change.
+A supple design.

 When later the **legacy migration** is completed you can simply `git rm` its component directory and remove its entry from the `Gemfile` without affecting the rest of your product--if you followed a conventional approach you would have to find and delete the code hoping your tests are catching any regression.